lanru2001/MLADockerDjangoReactProject/README.txt

-We are going to create a simple machine learning application with Django REST framework, which predicts the species of a sample flower based on measurements of its features i.e. the sepal and petal dimensions – length and width.
+This project is a simple machine learning application with Django REST framework, which predicts the species of a sample flower based on measurements of its features i.e the sepal and petal dimensions – length and width.

 Prerequisites:
 - Python 3.7 +